kendfrey/se-chat-reply-highlight/README.md

 About
 -----

-The Stack Exchange Chat Reply Helper provides a simple key combination to select a message to reply to.
+The Chat Reply Helper for Stack Exchange sites provides a simple key combination to select a message to reply to.

 This removes the need to grab the mouse and aim for the tiny reply icon.
 It also has the small side effect that it allows you to reply to your own messages, to possibly reference an earlier post.